Mekale McKay

-Mekale McKay (born August 4, 1993) is a gridiron football wide receiver for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He also was a member of the Jacksonville Jaguars, Chicago Bears, Indianapolis Colts, Denver Broncos, Tennessee Titans, and Dallas Cowboys of the National Football League (NFL), the San Antonio Commanders of the Alliance of American Football (AAF), and the New York Guardians of the XFL.
+Mekale McKay (born August 4, 1993) is an American former professional football wide receiver.
+He is the current head coach at Marion C. Moore School.
+He was a member of the Indianapolis Colts, Jacksonville Jaguars, Denver Broncos, Tennessee Titans, Chicago Bears, and Dallas Cowboys of the National Football League (NFL), the San Antonio Commanders of the Alliance of American Football (AAF), the New York Guardians of the XFL, and the Winnipeg Blue Bombers of the Canadian Football League (CFL).
 He played college football at the University of Arkansas before transferring to the University of Cincinnati.

-Early years
+Early life

 Mckay attended Moore Traditional High School, where he played football and basketball.
 As a junior, he received All-district and All-region honors.
 As a senior, he posted 38 receptions for 894 yards and 13 touchdowns, receiving All-district and honorable-mention All-state honors.

 College career

 McKay accepted a football scholarship from the University of Arkansas.
 As a true freshman, he appeared in 12 games (10 starts), making 21 receptions (tied for fourth on the team) for 317 yards (second on the team) and 2 touchdowns.
 He transferred to the University of Cincinnati after his freshman season.

 As a sophomore in 2013, he didn't need to sit out the season to comply with the NCAA transfer rules, because he was granted circumstances of hardship associated with the reason for the transfer.
 He appeared in 10 games, registering 16 receptions for 485 yards (fourth on the team) and 7 touchdowns.

 As a junior, he collected 44 receptions (third on the team) for 725 yards (second on the team) and 8 touchdowns.

 As a senior, he appeared in 11 out of 12 games.
 He recorded 27 receptions for 507 yards (fourth on the team) and 2 touchdowns.
 He made 2 receptions for 105 yards (including an 88-yard touchdown) against Temple University.
 He had 4 receptions for 91 yards and one touchdown against the University of Miami.
 He had 6 receptions for 101 yards against the University of Tulsa.